Mar 19 2013

-Pentile display is not as bad as it seem.
-Yes, it doesn't have the full resolution in all colors, but it does in the important ones.
+Pentile display is not as bad as it seems.
+Yes, it doesn't have the full resolution with all colors, but it does with the important ones.
 Unless you are sitting really close to the TV, you will most likely not see the difference.
 We haven't seen the PN60F5500

-yet in person so cannot comment on if it is pentile or not.
+yet in person so cannot comment on if it is pentile or not, but the PN51F5500

 Mar 25 2013